 - Lily's Garden, a mobile and browser game, grants the player four hearts, with one heart being depleted each time you fail one of the puzzle levels.
 If all the hearts are depleted, the player is prevented from attempting any more puzzle levels until at least one heart has been replenished.
 On the other hand, it is not uncommon to win unlimited-heart boosts, either as random prizes or from being really good at the puzzle levels.

 - Love Live!
 School Idol Festival uses a Live Points system that refreshes at 1 LP every six minutes.
 The number of LP needed for a song increases with higher difficulty levels, so you can spam Easy songs all day long, but it can take a while before you can play more than one Expert or Master chart in a row.

 - Mafia Wars has three meters: energy (used for performing jobs), stamina (used to fight and rob) and health (depleted whenever player takes damage).

-- Punishing: Gray Raven has a stamina system which regenerates one pip every five minutes, though it can also be refilled when the account gains a level, or by spending Black Cards.
+- Punishing: Gray Raven has a stamina system which regenerates one point of "serum" every five minutes, though it can also be refilled by using earnable serum items, when the account gains a level, or by spending Black Cards.

 - Puzzle & Dragons started an excruciatingly slow refresh rate of 1 point per 10 minutes.
 Dungeons consume anywhere from 3 all the way up to 200 (!) to enter.
 Eventually the refresh rate was accelerated to 1 per 3 minutes.